kimberlyher19/Project-3/README.md

     - "(original_csv)songs_normalize.csv" - original CSV file downloaded from Kaggle
     - "(first_cleaned_ver)cleaned_songs_data" - first cleaned version of the dataset
     - "project_3_clean" - final dataset used in code
-- Visuals_HTML: Contains the HTML file to launch live server and the HTML versions of the graphs/visualizations.
+- HTML_Codes_and_Visuals: Contains the HTML file to launch live server and the HTML versions of the graphs used in the HTML code.
-- Visuals_PNG(use_for_README): PNG versions of the visuals used in the README file.
+- Visuals_PNG: PNG versions of the visuals used in the README file.

 ## Content Information